 Mr. Bock is at the U.S. National Institute of Standards and Technology in the Systems Integration Division as:

 Past project leader for systems engineering standards, and co-chair of the Object Management Group Revision Task Force for the Systems Modeling Language, versions 1.3 and 1.4.
 SysML facilitates specification and interchange of requirements and high-level designs for hardware, software, and human systems.
-He led work on the SysML 1.3 upgrade for modularity, is the lead for process modeling extensions, and contributes to the requirements and allocation models.
+He led work on the SysML 1.3 upgrade for modularity, the SysML 1.4 upgrade for variability.
+He was also the lead for process modeling extensions in all SysML versions, and contributes to requirements and allocation models.

 Significant contributor to the Business Process Model and Notation 2 (BPMN 2), a major upgrade to BPMN with improvements for modeling interaction between businesses or parts of a business.
 He led the development of semantics for public process modeling, and integrating interactions with internal business processes.
 He also led development of a UML extension for BPMN.

 Specialist in modeling language formalization, focusing on representation of processes and composite objects, and facilitating the capture of implicit knowledge.
 His work leverages ontology-based language development, and the Process Specification Language (PSL), a first-order axiomitization of processes supporting automated consistency checking of rules against processes, as well as RDF/S and OWL.
 He used PSL to develop the first standard formalization of UML.

 One of the primary contributors to the Unified Modeling Language at the Object Management Group.
 He was the founding workgroup lead for process models in UML 2, for driving business process and enterprise integration systems.
 He was also the founding workgroup lead for UML 2/UML 1.5 actions, for modeling the coded parts of a system, and enabling UML to completely describe an executable system and support retargetable compilation (MDA).